-The 999 service was set up in 1937 – with help from the GPO, BT’s forerunner – and was the first emergency services number in the world.
+The 999 service was set up on June 30th 1937 – with help from the GPO, BT’s forerunner – and was the first emergency services number in the world.

 A lot has changed in that time, but not the dedication of the emergency services nor BT's involvement in making sure 999 calls reach them.
 Here’s what happens when you call 999, from when you speak to the operator to the moment the emergency services arrive to help you.

 First point of contact

 When you dial 999, you don’t get put straight through to the emergency services.
 Instead, you speak to an operator who asks which service you require: ambulance, fire, police or coastguard.

 They will identify your approximate location, which, if you’re calling from a mobile phone, they can detect by identifying which phone mast your mobile is connected to.
 Most Android smartphones can be located to an area less than half the size of a football pitch using GPS signal and wi-fi location data, thanks to Advanced Mobile Location (AML), which was developed with BT.
 If you're calling from a landline, they can consult a database of addresses linked to phone numbers.

 What happens next varies depending on which service you require, and where you are in the UK.